Guide to Sex and Love Abroad for Women

 If your school doesn't have a study abroad orientation session about love and relationships or if you aren't traveling with a program that offers one, you'll have to take your enlightenment into your own hands.
 First, check with your local international student union and look for groups of people from the country you'll be visiting.
 Get to know members of this group and discreetly pump them for information.
 Also, the web is your friend.
 Following are some web sites that I have found helpful in the areas of sex and safety abroad.

-Journeywoman, www.journeywoman.com.
-This smartly designed web site is a great resource for the traveling female.
+Journeywoman is a great Web resource for the traveling woman.
 Check out the "100 Female Travel Tips from Around the World."

 The U.S. State Department's official communique on marriage abroad is at travel.state.gov.
 All the facts, Jack, about issues of legality, citizenship, and documentation.
 Just one of the State Department's many useful web pages.